1 2025

 and they're pretty good)

-but also to copy them onto Maxell tapes I bought
+but also to copy them onto Maxell reels I bought

 from The Tape Warehouse in Atlanta twenty years ago.